-The shell model was particularly good at explaining the properties of lighter nuclei and nuclei with the magic numbers of protons+neutrons, but was less successful with heavy nuclei such as uranium.
+The shell model was particularly good at explaining the properties of lighter nuclei and magic-number nuclei, but was less successful with heavy nuclei such as uranium.

 In fact, the liquid-drop model and the shell model both had advantages and disadvantages – indicating that neither could be the full story.

 Bohr returned to Copenhagen, determined to pursue the unified model further.
-There he worked with Ben Mottelson, who had completed his Ph.D. at Harvard University and who was now in Copenhagen on a Traveling Fellowship from Harvard.
+There he worked with Ben Mottelson, who had completed his Ph.D. at Harvard University and was now in Copenhagen on a Harvard Traveling Fellowship.

 Together, Bohr and Mottelson worked out in intricate detail how a unified model could explain a huge number of experimental observations from different atomic nuclei.
 In 1953 they published a 173-page report describing their unified model and in 1954 Bohr published The Rotational States of Atomic Nuclei.
 Crucially, predictions they made about how nuclei would behave were verified in experiments.